akamai/uls/docs/COMMAND_LINE_USAGE.md

 - Understanding of available [ULS CLI PARAMETERS](ARGUMENTS_ENV_VARS.md)
 - Access to `github.com`, `uls-beacon.akamaized.net`, `pypi.org`, `pythonhosted.org`, `pypi.python.org` as well as your Akamai API hostname (see edgerc) within your firewall

-The above apploes as well for Linux and Windows OS.
+The above applies as well for Linux and Windows OS.

 ## Installation